shekeltechnologies/Documentation/guides/Masternode_Upgrade_Cold_Hot_Linux.md

-# SHEKEL Cold + Hot wallet MasterNode upgrade guide
+# SHEKEL MasterNode Hot Qt Wallet + Cold Linux Upgrade Guide

 > This is a community contributed guide.
 Feel free to suggest improvements via Issues or opening Pull Requests.
 Thank you!